 It might seem nerve-racking having to travel with any type of THC.
-However, one important thing to remember is that Delta 8 THC is Hemp-Derived, and in the same category as CBD.
+However, one important thing to remember is that Delta 8 THC is Hemp-Derived and in the same category as CBD.
 But, we understand you may still have some concerns.
-So, we want to give you some insight about things you need to know before traveling with Delta 8 THC.
+So, we want to give you some insight into things you need to know before traveling with Delta-8 THC.

 Traveling within the U.S.

-If you do decide to travel with Delta 8 you’ll want to be sure you only take it with you to states where it’s legal.
+If you do decide to travel with Delta-8, you’ll want to be sure you only take it with you to states where it’s legal.
 The TSA is in charge of making sure passengers are not carrying anything that can cause physical harm or pose a danger to the flight.
 If they do have a question about a product being transferred they usually refer to local law enforcement.
-Therefore, check the legality of Delta 8 in the state where you are traveling to.
+Therefore, check the legality of Delta-8 in the state where you are traveling.

 Keep in mind that when you are traveling within the U.S. there is a 3.5 oz liquid limit.
-So, be sure your Delta 8 Tincture or Delta 8 Cartridge doesn’t surpass this limit.
-Also, you’ll want to pack your disposable pens or vape device on your carry-on bag instead of the bag you checked in.
+So, be sure your Delta-8 Tincture or Delta 8-Cartridge doesn’t surpass this limit.
+You’ll want to pack your disposable pens or vape device in your carry-on bag instead of the bag you checked in.
 One other thing is that you can’t vape or charge your device while you’re on the flight.
 Be sure not to use any device while you’re in the air as it can disrupt your flight.

-Unlike the U.S. that has legalized Hemp products, you shouldn’t travel with any type of CBD or Delta 8 THC internationally.
+Unlike the U.S., which has legalized Hemp products, you shouldn’t travel with any type of CBD or Delta-8 THC internationally.
 Although countries like Canada have legalized Marijuana, CBD is considered a controlled substance.
 Not just Canada but other countries do not permit you to travel with anything that has even the slightest percentage of THC; regardless if the product can get you high or not.
-So, we recommend not to travel with Delta 8 THC on international flights.
+So, we recommend not traveling with Delta-8 THC on international flights.

-If you’re flying to a state where Delta 8 is legal you can just purchase it from a local shop instead of flying with it.
-Shops that sell CBD or vape products tend to carry Delta 8 THC.
+If you’re flying to a state where Delta-8 is legal you can just purchase it from a local shop instead of flying with it.
+Shops that sell CBD or vape products tend to carry Delta-8 THC.
 Although it might not be from your favorite brand, it’s still better than nothing.
-However, you will want to make sure that your Delta 8 does come from a reputable brand.
-This is to avoid any counterfeit product since they probably won’t list their THC levels.
+However, you will want to make sure that your Delta-8 does come from a reputable brand.
+This is to avoid any counterfeit products since they probably won’t list their THC levels.

 Traveling With CBD Instead

-If you do decide to travel with Delta 8 THC just be sure it’s legal in the state that you are in and in the state where you are going to.
-Also, to avoid any complications you will want to avoid traveling internationally with Delta 8 in your bag.
-Alternatively, you can always either ship, or purchase Delta 8 THC locally if it’s legal where you’re from or going to.
-There shouldn’t be any issue flying with Delta 8 but you will want to use caution since the person at the airport might be unfamiliar with what Delta 8 THC is.
+If you do decide to travel with Delta-8 THC just be sure it’s legal in the state that you are in and in the state where you are going to.
+To avoid any complications, you will want to avoid traveling internationally with Delta-8 in your bag.
+Alternatively, you can always either ship or purchase Delta-8 THC locally if it’s legal where you’re from or going to.
+There shouldn’t be any issue flying with Delta-8 but you will want to use caution since the person at the airport might be unfamiliar with what Delta-8 THC is.